 Even Simple Schematic Drawing Software is Better than Pencil and Paper

 My mother used to clean all of her dishes in the sink with soap and water, and then put them in the dishwasher to finish the job.
 Perhaps when she was young those older dishwashers weren’t as good at cleaning dishes as they were later on.
 Years later when I was married and was cleaning up the kitchen, my wife looked at me as if I had lost my mind.
 “Why are you doing the same job twice,” she asked?
 It was the way that I had always done it, of course.

 How many times have you been in a similar situation?
 One of these examples that immediately come to mind is drawing schematics.
-When I’ve got a new idea in mind for a circuit I used to sketch it out on paper first.
-This wasn’t a bad thing if I was away from my computer but when I was sitting at my desk with the computer right in front of me it was very redundant.
-Why draw it by hand only to recreate it electronically later on?
+When I’ve got a new idea in mind for a circuit diagram, I used to sketch it out on paper first.
+This wasn’t a bad thing if I was away from my computer, but when I was sitting at my desk with the computer right in front of me it was very redundant.
+Why draw a diagram by hand only to recreate it electronically later on?

-While using simple schematic drawing software rather than a pen and paper for outlining my initial circuit diagrams was a difficult habit for me to break this habit, fortunately, I found some ways.
-By updating your process, you can be more productive without having to do the tedious, extra processes that bore you and are essentially just copies of things you’ll have to do differently in the future.
+While using simple schematic drawing software rather than a pen and paper for outlining my initial circuit diagrams was a difficult habit for me to break, fortunately, I found some ways.
+By updating your process, you can be more productive without doubling up on tasks you’ll have to do in the future.

 Napkins are Simple, Schematic Drawing Software Was Less So

-I’ve drawn a lot of circuitry over the years and I am very used to sketching it out with a pencil on whatever is handy.
-I’ve drawn circuits on sticky notes, envelopes, as well as a few table-tops here and there.
-And yes, I’ve been known to draw circuits on the proverbial napkin from time to time too.
+I’ve drawn a circuit diagram by hand many times over the years, and I am used to sketching it out with a pencil when possible.
+I’ve drawn a diagram on sticky notes, envelopes, scrap paper, and the occasional table-top now and again.
+And yes, I’ve drawn a circuit diagram or two on a literal napkin from time to time, too.